WordPress Media Trash: 3 Ways to Enable It

 How to Restore Media Files from Trash

-Once you’ve enabled the media trash feature, restoring deleted files is straightforward:
+Once you’ve enabled media trash, restoring deleted files is straightforward.
+The exact steps depend on which method you’re using.

 You can also permanently delete files from the trash by clicking “Delete Permanently” while viewing the trash.